5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Nehalem-Westmere_Ventura.md

 ## About
 Besides installing macOS Ventura on unsupported platforms like Sandy/Ivy Bridge, Haswell/Broadwell and Skylake, it might also be possible to install it on even older platforms using OpenCore and the OpenCore Legacy Patcher (OCLP).

+### Disclaimer
-Since I don't have any legacy systems that old, this must be considered highly experimental!
+This guide is intended to provide general information for adjusting your EFI and config.plist to install and run macOS Ventura and newer on unsupported Wintel systems.
+Since I don't have any legacy systems that old, this guide must be considered highly experimental!
 I created it to lay out the basic principly of how one could go about attempting to install macOS 13 on ancient harwdware – it's not a given that it'll work!
-So DON'T create issue reports asking for help with this – I will close them immediately!
+So please refrain from using the "report issue" function to seek individualized assistance for fixing your config.
+Such issue reports will be closed immediately!

 ## CPU Requirements
 In order to check if your system is potentially capable of installing and running macOS, you need to verify that your CPU fulfills the minimum CPU requirements, which are: